codedim/AMPchat/README.md

 UI Specification
 ----------------

-The main thing about the User Interface is it must be adaptive and have to adjusts to three types of user devices (smartphones, tablets and desktops) at least .
+The main thing about the User Interface is it must be **adaptive** and have to be adjustable for three types of user devices (smartphones, tablets and desktops) at least.
 A list of other basic User Interface features is represented below.

 **Login maintenance:**